One construction of a K3 surface with a dense set of rational points: Introduction

 \begin{theorem}[{see \cite[Theorem 1]{hassett-tschinkel}}] Let $B$ be a complex curve and $F := \mathbb{C}(B)$ its function field.
-There exist non-isotrivial $\mathrm{K3}$ surfaces over $F$ of any genus between $2$ and $10$, having geometric Picard number $1$ and Zariski dense set of $F$-points. \end{theorem}
+There exist non-isotrivial smooth $\mathrm{K3}$ surfaces over $F$ of any genus, varying between $2$ and $10$, which have geometric Picard number $1$ and Zariski dense set of $F$-points. \end{theorem}

-Yet our arguments are different from that in paper \cite{hassett-tschinkel} (for instance, the proof of Proposition~\ref{theorem:many-sections} is a direct parameter count), the idea of constructing the example we need over a function field first was of great value for us.
-More specifically, applying Proposition~\ref{theorem:many-sections} and the functional version of the Mordell Conjecture (see Theorem~\ref{theorem:manin-mordell-weil}) together with the previously stated density property for $S$, we construct a $\mathrm{K3}$ surface (the surface $S_{\xi}$ in Section~\ref{section:the-proof-start}) of the kind similar to that in Theorem~\ref{theorem:hassett-tschinkel-density-over-k-t}, which additionally has genus $12$ and for which $F$ can be taken to be the function field $K(\mathbb{P}^{1})$.
-Playing with this surface and its specialization (at infinity), we arrive at the surface from Theorem~\ref{theorem:main} (see the arguments at the end of Section~\ref{section:the-proof-start}).
+Though our arguments are different from those in paper \cite{hassett-tschinkel}, -- e.g. the proof of Proposition~\ref{theorem:many-seFctions} is more or less a direct parameter count, -- the idea of constructing the example we need over a function field first was of great value for us.